The Militia General: Philemon Dickinson

 The Making of a Citizen

-Philemon Dickinson was born at "Crosiadore”, in Talbot County, Maryland on 5 April 1739.
-The son of a local judge, Philemon was also the younger brother of fellow first-patriot and signer John Dickinson.
-Following his graduation from the College of Pennsylvania (now the University of Pennsylvania) in 1759, the younger Dickinson clerked briefly at his brother John’s law office.
-But Dickinson abandoned the profession shortly after and began to manage their father’s estates.
-In 1767 he married, Mary Cadwalader, a member of one of the area's most prominent families.
+Philemon Dickinson was born at Crosiadore in Talbot County, Maryland, on April 5, 1739.
+As the son of a local judge, he was also the younger brother of fellow patriot and signer John Dickinson.
+After graduating from the College of Pennsylvania (now the University of Pennsylvania) in 1759, the younger Dickinson briefly worked as a clerk at his brother John’s law office.
+However, he soon left the profession and began managing their father’s estates.
+In 1767, he married Mary Cadwalader, a member of one of the area's most prominent families.
 The couple moved to a farm just outside Trenton, New Jersey.

 Dickinson attended the College of Pennsylvania |